greenhandatsjtu/poem-casbin-demo/README.md

 ## Integrate with poem-casbin middleware

-In the last part, we will integrate our service with poem-casbin middleware.
+In the last part, we will integrate poem-casbin middleware with our service.

 First, we need to provide conf and policy files under the project root directory.